bunsenstraat/weclip/wp-content/plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 6. Multiple Drag and Drop Fields - Front

 == Changelog ==

+= 1.3.5.1 =
+* Bug - Quick Fix ( Unable to submit form when acceptance field is set  )
+   - Issue if "additional settings" section added  this line: acceptance_as_validation: on

+= 1.3.5 =
+* Fixed - nonce issues when using Cache plugins.
+* Fixed - German Translation for ( Drag & Drop File Upload ) text.
+* Fixed - Submit button ( enable/disable ) when acceptance checkbox is added.
+* Modified - File Upload error message  ( display error code )

+= 1.3.4 =
+* Fixed - Removed uploaded files when item Inbound Messages "Permanently Deleted".
+* Added -  Counter of how many files are uploaded ( ie: 4 of 10 )
+* New - Features allow to set Minimum File Upload.
+- ie : minimum upload:2, max upload:10 = [mfile* upload-file-669 min-file:2 max-file:10]
+* New - Added .htaccess file inside "wp_dndcf7_uploads" upload directory. ( prevent from direct access )
+- Options: -Indexes \n <Files *.php> \n deny from all \n </Files>
+* Fixed - File Attachments bug ( Issues on additional mail when (file attachment) is removed still send the file )

+= 1.3.3.3.2 =
+* Bugs - Fixed unable to submit form ( 500 Internal Server Error in response )

+= 1.3.3.3.1 =
+* Fixes - Minor updates (packed the wrong file)

+= 1.3.3.3 =
+* Fixed  - Security Issues ( Unrestricted File Upload to Remote Code Execution - Thanks to @Austin  )
+  -  Able bypass and upload file (remotely) by renaming to ie: shell.php% and modified supported_type to `jpg|png|php%`
+  - Solution : Added more security, check/validate file type and created new function 'dnd_cf7_validate_type' to determine if file name extension is valid or not.
+* New - Make 'deleting...' and 'remove' text translatable ( compatible using WPML String Translation ).

+= 1.3.3.2 =
+* Fixed  - PHP warning reported [here](https://wordpress.org/support/topic/php-warning-count-parameter-must-be-an-array-2/)

+= 1.3.3.1 =
+* Improved Security - ( Check valid filename & extensions, sanitations, Secured File deletions )
+* New - Allowed non ASCII file name
+* Improved styling on Progress Bar
+* Fixed - Conflict with WooCommerce Geo Location

+= 1.3.3 =
+* SECURITY UPDATES ( issues reported by : Robert L Mathews )
+- The issues inside `dnd_codedropz_upload_delete` function, that will execute any POST remotely.
+* Fixed - To accept russian, hebrew Filename
+* Modify Javascript `dnd-upload-cf7.js` attach the function to window so it can be available to call.
+* Added - Responsive style for `Drag & Drop` text on mobile devices.
+* Minimum Features - Coming Soon

 = 1.3.2 =
 * Fixed - Sanitized Admin Option Fields - For Security Reason